InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/http-fetch-step/generate-headers.md

 overwritten.
 If this snippet is not defined, then use the headers in the environment definition.

 > Key of headers are NOT trimmed.

+> It is a sync function, so `await` is not available inside.